starsang45/Capstone_Project/README.md

 # Capstone_Project_sqs
 My could bootcamp capstone project on multi cloud

+Scenario: A B2B web application deployed in Azure platform has been observing decreased number of leads/enquires being generated on their website.
+Upon investigating the logs generated in Azure Monitor service, they found that the app servers (backend) are going down for few minutes on a daily basis.
+Since they are on a tight budget, they are looking for a solution which can help them in retaining the forms filled via the front-end so that even if the backend servers are down the forms data submitted by the end users are not lost.
+They want to apply this solution part on AWS to retain the high availability of their app.

+Create an architecture and the step-by-step guide to provide a solution for the above problem statement.

+Objective: To set up decoupling of a multi-timer web application deployed on Azure platform using the SQS service offered by AWS

+The scenario involves deploying a B2B web application in Azure, where the backend servers frequently go down, leading to a potential loss of form data submitted by end users.
+The goal is to create an architecture that ensures form data is retained, even when the backend is temporarily down, by using AWS services.

 Step 1: Deploy the Frontend and Backend on Azure VMs Frontend VM: